reddec/token-login/README.md

 ## Authorization

-token-login offers two ways to protect the administrator interface (Admin UI):
+token-login offers several ways to protect the administrator interface (Admin UI):
-Basic Authentication (`--login basic`, which is the default) and OpenID Connect (`--login oidc`).
+Basic Authentication (`--login basic`, which is the default), OpenID Connect (`--login oidc`), and Proxy (`--login proxy`).

-While [Basic Authentication](#basic-auth) provides a simple and easy-to-use solution, we highly recommend using OpenID Connect in production environments.
+While [Basic Authentication](#basic-auth) provides a simple and easy-to-use solution, we highly recommend using OpenID Connect or Proxy methods in production environments.
 [OpenID Connect](#oidc-login) offers more advanced features, such as Single Sign-On (SSO), multi-user authentication, and fine-grained access control.

+The Proxy method operates on the principle of pre-service authorization, employing headers to authenticate users.
+This approach is frequently utilized in scenarios such as Single Sign-On (SSO), OAuth2-proxy, Authentik gateway, or Authelia.
+It ensures that access to services is authenticated before reaching the token-login.

 ### Basic auth